 We will always aim to adapt the curriculum to the needs of the child and adjust the learning environment when necessary.
-Children with SEND vary enormously and we look to meet the needs of the individual rather than the 'label'.
+Children with SEND vary enormously and we look to meet the needs of the individual rather than the generic advice given for a diagnosis.
 We are very quick to seek the advice of external agencies, for example if a child with a physical impairment is due to start at the school we will arrange for the child, the parents and a specialist from the physically impaired support team to meet at the school and discuss how best to support the child and any necessary adaptations to the building.

-We currently have 2 enhanced resourced classrooms in school which can cater up to 10 children.
+We currently have 2 enhanced resourced classrooms in school which can cater up to 10 children each.
 We do not have the 'enhanced resource' status but have created this provision as want to support all the children in our care.
 We are currently working with Derbyshire County Council SEND department to make this official.
+These classrooms are set up in a way to cater for a range of differing needs.
+We have some specialist training and equipment, sensory spaces, learning spaces and some additional outdoor spaces.